JohnTwenty/Projects/Derelict/Editor/docs/ChatGPT5-SRD.md

 ## 2. Scope
 - UI for creating, loading, editing, and saving missions.
-- Palettes for selecting segments and tokens.
+- Palettes for picking segments and tokens for placement.
 - Placement, rotation, and deletion tools.
 - File dialogs for New, Load, Save, and Play actions.
 - Uses Renderer for all visuals; uses BoardState for all state changes.